RDAProvIG/WGplanning/CaseContent/ValueProposition.md

 ### WG activity points

 1. **Common provenance Use Cases**
-    -   Use Cases for provenance data or systems are often articulated in terms understood by a particular community however in our group's experience, many provenance Use Cases are differently worded instances of general Cases.
+    -   Use cases for provenance data or systems are often articulated in terms understood by a particular community however in our group's experience, many provenance use cases are differently worded instances of general cases.
     -   The establishment of a published set of UCs would allow people to compare their UCs with known UCs for which recommended implementations and other patterns may already be known.
 It will also allow people to